tozd/go-fun/README.md

   - If output fails to validate the JSON Schema, the output is stored into a file with additional suffix `.invalid`.
 If calling the function fails for some other reason, the error is stored into a file with additional suffix `.error`.
+- `combine` combines multiple input directories into one output directory with only those files which are equal in all input directories.
+  - Provided input directories should be outputs from different models or different configurations but all run on same input files.
+  - This allows decreasing false positives at the expense of having less outputs overall.

 For details on all CLI arguments possible, run `fun --help`: